PoCInnovation/Workshops/security/workshop-xss2/README.md

 Today we are going to learn what is Client Web Security and how we can identify and exploit different types of XSS vulnerabilities.
 There is no flag to find in the first challenges, you should only follow what each exercice is asking you to do (make a prompt(1) for example).

+Before we start, here are some usefull ressources:
+* the slides of this workshop https://slides.com/pwnh4/xss
+* a really (really) big collection of XSS payloads https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/XSS%20Injection
+* the PortSwigger article about XSS https://portswigger.net/web-security/cross-site-scripting

 ## Basics

 First of all let's see some challenges on how to create basic XSS payloads: